6. Recognition and Development of Teaching Excellence

 Teaching awards

 6.2.2 The Teaching Excellence Award Scheme (TEAS) aims to recognise, reward and promote excellence in teaching at the University (Appendix 6.1).
 Under TEAS, there are four awards, viz. the University Distinguished Teaching Award (UDTA), Outstanding Teaching Award (OTA), Teaching Innovation Award (TIA) and Early Career Teaching Award (ECTA).
-In addition to individual awards, both OTA and TIA grant team awards to recognise and encourage collaborative effort and achievement in enhancing T&L. All staff members and students are encouraged to nominate teachers who have made outstanding T&L contributions for these awards.
+In addition to individual awards, both OTA and TIA grant team awards to recognise and encourage collaborative effort and achievement in enhancing T&L. Recipients of UDTA and OTA (individual) will be awarded the prestigious title of Presidential Teaching Fellow.
+All staff members and students are encouraged to nominate teachers who have made outstanding T&L contributions for these awards.
 All Faculties also have their own teaching award schemes.

 6.3 Professional development and support for teaching staff